 The College’s goals for student learning and achievement are codified in the Institutional Learning Outcomes (ILOs), which are aligned with the College’s mission.
-(1.A.3 – 8) The ILOs in turn inform both the Program Learning Outcomes (PLOs) for academic programs and Student Learning Outcomes (SLOs) for individual courses.
+(1.A.3 – 8) The ILOs in turn inform and are informed by the Program Learning Outcomes (PLOs) for academic programs and Student Learning Outcomes (SLOs) for individual courses.
 Departments and program coordinators regularly record assessment results into Nuventive Improve to document and design plans to increase student achievement relating to the SLOs and PLOs.
 Additionally, SLOs are to be exported into the College’s Learning Management System (Canvas) so that instructors can assess SLOs from within the LMS.

 The College’s Equity Plan is a college-wide collaborative effort designed to ensure that student success is central to all the College’s activities, as well as to ensure that all members of our highly diverse student body can achieve their full academic potential.
-(1.A.3 – 9) Additionally, the Guided Pathways facilitates student success by providing students with a clear road map to timely and successful completion of their academic program.
+(1.A.3 – 9) Additionally, the Guided Pathways initiative facilitates student success by providing students with a clear road map to timely and successful completion of their academic program.
 (1.A.3 – 10)

 The College’s Bachelor of Science degree in Occupational Studies aligns with the College’s mission, with the same commitment to student learning as the rest of the College’s programs.
 The baccalaureate degree program undergoes extensive annual and quadrennial program review and has rigorous ongoing program and student learning assessment processes (1.A.3 – 11, 1.A.3 – 12, 1.A.3 – 13)